Superconductor Docs

 Deciding which credentials to use

-If the agent is launched automatically (e.g. by an external PR, Slack, or Email triage), we use API keys only, following precedence: Project key first, then Workspace key.
+If an implementation agent is launched automatically (e.g. by an external PR, Slack, Email triage, or the Meeting assistant), we use API keys only, following precedence: Project key first, then Workspace key.

 If the agent is launched manually by a user, we follow this precedence order: